electricbookworks/electric-book-workflow/README.md

 ## PDF output for print

 We use [PrinceXML](http://princexml.com/) to turn Jekyll's HTML into beautiful, print-ready book files.
 We haven't found anything as good as Prince, so we reckon it's worth its price tag.
 And you can use the trial version to get your print output perfect before committing to the price.
-So our framework's CSS files for printing are designed specifically for Prince.
+So our CSS files for print are designed specifically for Prince.

 If you still need to learn about using CSS to control print output using Prince, [this is a great tutorial](http://www.smashingmagazine.com/2015/01/designing-for-print-with-css/).